twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/instances/details/console.md

 :::caution
 - Please make sure to log out of the operating system after the work session or before closing the Console to ensure the security of the instance.
-- To avoid security concerns, the connection validity is set to 10 minutes (Console already opened is not subject to this limit), and after the connection expires, please click on "**Update Link**" to get a new connection.
+- To avoid security concerns, the connection validity is set to 10 minutes (Console already opened is not subject to this limit), and after the connection expires, please click on **Update Link** to get a new connection.
 :::

 <br/>

 ## Step 3.
-Enter the connection information and complete the connection
+Complete the connection settings

 - **Linux instance**: Enter your account (ubuntu or centos) and password to connect to the instance.